BioBoost/object-oriented-programming-using-java/16_inheritance/readme.md

 Remember that if you do not define a constructor in Java, it will provide you with a **default constructor** for a class.
 However once you create a constructor yourself Java will not provide this default constructor anymore.
 That means if you create a single constructor that takes arguments, your class will not have a default constructor anymore.

-Let us take a look at a simplified version of the previous `Pet` class:
+Let us take a look at a more advances version of the previous `Pet` class where we add an initialization constructor that takes the `name` and `age` of the `Pet` as arguments:

 ```java
 public class Pet {